ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

 (RAG).
 This technique was introduced by [Meta AI Research](https://ai.meta.com/research/) in the year of 2021.

-This approach adress the issue of having lot of data, lot of budget or lot of time for fine-tuning the LLMs.
+This approach address the issue of having lot of data, lot of budget or lot of time for fine-tuning the LLMs.

 Checkout the Implementation code  for a basic RAG is available in the [**Github repo**](https://github.com/ravikumarmn/Simple-RAG-Implementation).